vrsp05/STEM-Camp-RC-Car/docs/environment/environment_setup.md

 **For Windows (Device Manager):**
 1. Click the Windows Start button at the bottom of your screen, type **Device Manager**, and hit Enter.
 2. Look down the list for a category called **Ports (COM & LPT)** and click the little arrow next to it to open it up.
-3. You are looking for a device that says **USB-SERIAL CH340** or **CP210x**.
+3. You are looking for a device that says **USB-SERIAL CH340**, **CP210x**, or something similar.
 4. Look at the number right next to it in parentheses (for example, `COM4`).
-That is your magic number!
+That is your port number.
 Go back to the Arduino IDE and select that exact port.

 **For Mac (System Report):**
 1. Click the **Apple logo** in the very top left corner of your screen.